Size: (8,000-10,000 words)

 Conclusions and Recommendation

-- Author should discuss the implications of findings, interpretations and should identify unresolved questions.
+- The author should discuss the implications of findings, interpretations and should identify unresolved questions.

-- Author should assess whether the review was adequate to reach a conclusion or not.
+- The author should assess whether the review was adequate to reach a conclusion or not.

 APA in-text citation style uses the author's last name and the year of publication, for example: (Alam, 2011).
 For direct quotations, include the page number as well, for example: (Alam, 2011, p.
 6).